Do you like to study the history of hurricanes? Maybe compare the different levels of impact of hurricanes with the same name?

 Hurricane Gabrielle on September 18, 2001 at pear intensity as a Category 1 Hurricane.

-So far, nine tropical cyclones worldwide have carried the name Gabrielle, six of them in the Atlantic Ocean.
-Those six Atlantic storms hit in 1989, 1995, 2001, 2007, 2013, and 2019.
+With the addition of this year’s Hurricane Gabrielle, 10 tropical cyclones worldwide have carried the name Gabrielle, seven of them in the Atlantic Ocean.
+Those seven Atlantic storms hit in 1989, 1995, 2001, 2007, 2013, 2019, and this year.
+The storms in 1989 and 2001 reached hurricane status along with this year’s storm.

 Phases of Tropical Cyclones